jeremythorne/physics/Readme.md

-an implenmentation of [Game Physics in One Weekend](https://gamephysicsweekend.github.io/) in Rust
+an implementation of [Game Physics in One Weekend](https://gamephysicsweekend.github.io/) in Rust

 using [Miniquad](https://github.com/not-fl3/miniquad) for rendering